asaadsaad/CS569-Hex-Color-Guessing-Game/README.md

 # CS569-Hex Color Guessing Game
 Welcome to the first workshop in the CS569 course.
 We are going to build a HEX color guessing game!

-This is a competitive workshop, the first 3 students who submit a correct solution before 12:30 PM (including the extra requirements) will have one extra day to work and submit their final project!
-We will meet at 2:00 PM and I will code the solution with you.
+This is a competitive individual workshop, and should not be worked in groups, at 2:00 PM, when we meet again to code the solution together, we will randomly pick 3 students who submit a correct solution before 12:30 PM (including the extra requirements), these students will have one extra day to work and submit their final project!
 Good luck to everyone, and happy coding!

-If you pushed your code before 12:30 PM, send me a text message on Teams so I could check your code immediately and determine your eligibility for the final project advantage.
+If you pushed your code before 12:30 PM, send me a text message on Teams so I could check your code immediately and determine your eligibility for the final project advantage selection.

 ## Game specifications
 In this game users will have to guess the displayed color from 3 buttons as shown below:
 <p align="center">